Skip to main content

 In Summary

 Patient retention is critical to the success of a clinical study, and the true cost of patient drop-outs goes far beyond the cost of patient recruitment.
-The time, resource, human and reputational costs can be vast, the impact can long-lasting.
-Repairing the damage after patients have dropped out of a study isn’t easy – therefore focusing on patient-centricity in all elements of trial design is necessary to mitigate this risk.
+The time, financial, human, and reputational costs can be vast, the impact can be long-lasting.
+Repairing the damage after patients have dropped out of a study isn’t easy; therefore, focusing on patient-centricity in all elements of trial design is necessary to mitigate this risk.

 It is vital, therefore, to take time at the beginning of the study to think about how best to support patients, and to invest in services that will support patient retention, as ultimately this will save a huge amount of money, protect your reputation, and positively impact the success of future trials.